French boat to rescue injured Indian sailor from yacht

 Tomy, a 39-year-old Indian navy commander, was keeping in contact with rescue authorities through texts, but batteries on his two devices were running low, Gaden said.

-The French crew plans to take Tomy to a French research facility on Amsterdam Island 100 kilometers (60 miles) to the north.
+The French crew plans to take Tomy to a French research facility on Amsterdam Island, 100 kilometers (60 miles) to the north.
 There is a doctor and small hospital on the island, Gaden said.

-An Australian navy frigate HMAS Ballarat had left the Australian port of Fremantle on Saturday and was expected to reach Amsterdam Island on Friday, Gaden said.
-The Ballarat would then take Tomy to Fremantle for hospital treatment.
+The Australian navy frigate HMAS Ballarat left the Australian port of Fremantle on Saturday and was expected to reach Amsterdam Island on Friday, Gaden said.
+The Ballarat will then take Tomy to Fremantle for hospital treatment.

-Another sailor in the Golden Globe Race, Irishman Gregor McGuckin, had also lost his mast on Friday near Tomy and would also be rescued, Gaden said.
+Another sailor in the Golden Globe Race, Irishman Gregor McGuckin, also lost his mast on Friday near Tomy and will also be rescued, Gaden said.